 The inscription selected, presumably by his wife reads "He lives for ever/ In our Hearts/ Beloved and unforgotten".

 CWGC records his wife as living at 84 Drymen Road, Bearsden, her parents' address.
-(Locals will recognise this as the sandstone flats with shops underneath opposite the junction with Station Road.)
+(This is in the sandstone building opposite the junction with Station Road, Pizza Hut is number 86 and The Lantern is number 82.
+Number 84 is the premises of Dental FX.)

-I believe his children both married - Mrs Margaret Henderson may have lived in Killearn, and Mr Robert Goodall and his wife Catherine may have lived in Helensburgh.
+I believe his children both married - Mrs Margaret Findlay may have lived in Killearn, and Mr Robert Goodall and his wife Catherine may have lived in Helensburgh.

 For completeness, the other 15 Field Regiment men who died that day were: